Azure/data-api-builder/docs/troubleshooting-usage.md

 ## HTTP 400 “Bad Request” Error

-A request set the GraphQL endpoint return HTTP 400 "Bad Request" error every time the GraphQL request isn't done properly.
+A request sent to the GraphQL endpoint returns HTTP 400 "Bad Request" error every time the GraphQL request isn't done properly.
 It could be that a non-existing entity field is specified, or that the entity name is misspelled.
 Data API builder returns a descriptive error in the response payload with details about the error itself.

 If the return GraphQL error is *"Either the parameter query or the parameter ID has to be set."*, make sure the GraphQL request is sent using the HTTP POST method.